MobiDataLab/mdl-semantic-enrichment/README.md

 First, one must open a command line and then activate the virtual environment that has been prepared during the installation procedure -- this can be done by typing ```conda activate name_environment```.
 Once this is done, the user can:

-1. use the semantic enrichment processor locally via a UI interface.
+1. use the semantic enrichment processor locally via a user interface.
 To this end, the user must type ```python mat_builder_ui_example.py```.
 In the command line it will then appear an URL pointing to the user interface that the user will be able to access with any web browser of preference.
 We refer the reader to the deliverable 4.7, version 1, for an extensive walkthrough on how to use the user interface.
 The deliverable can be accessed [here](https://mobidatalab.eu/publications/).

-2. The functionalities of the various modules included in the processor can be also explicitly used in one's code.
+2. The functionalities provided by the various modules included with the processor can also be used in one's own Python script.
 To this end, we refer the reader to the example provided in the script ```mat_builder_cli_example.py```.

-3. Finally, to use the modules provided with the processor via API services, please we refer the reader to the Python scripts ```mat_builder_api_example.py```, which sets up the API services associated with the modules, and the script ```examples_api_request.py```, which uses the aforementioned services via API requests.
+3. Finally, the functionalities of the modules provided with the processor can be used via API end-points.
+To this end, we refer the reader to the Python scripts ```mat_builder_api_example.py```, which sets up the API end-points associated with the various modules, and the script ```examples_api_request.py```, which uses the aforementioned end-points via API requests.

 ## **MAT-building pipeline** and **modules**

 The semantic enrichment processor revolves around the notion of ***MAT-building pipeline***, which is a semantic enrichment process conducted according to a sequence of steps.
 Each step represents a specific macro-task and is implemented via a module that extends the ``ModuleInterface`` abstract class.
-Currently, there are three core modules that have been included in ``MAT-Builder``'s current version: ```Preprocessing```, ```Segmentation```, and ```Enrichment```.
-To see how the modules can be used to set up an interactive MAT-building pipeline please see the script ``mat_builder_ui_example.py``.
-To see how the functionalities offered by these modules can be used within one's code, see the script ```mat_builder_cli_example.py```.
+Currently, there are three modules that are of interest for the project's purposes: ```Preprocessing```, ```Segmentation```, and ```Enrichment```.
+To see how the modules can be used we refer the reader to the aforementioned example scripts.
-For more detailed information on the modules included with the semantic enrichment processor, see the README.md within the ```core``` folder.
+For detailed information on the modules, we refer the reader to the README.md within the ```core``` folder.
+In the following we provide a general overview on such modules.

 The ``Preprocessing`` module takes in input a dataset of raw trajectories and let users:

 - remove outliers
 - remove trajectories with few points
 - compress trajectories

 in order to produce a dataset of preprocessed trajectories.

-The ``Preprocessing`` requires the raw trajectory dataset to be represented as a pandas DataFrame and have the following columns:
+The ``Preprocessing`` module requires the raw trajectory dataset to be stored in a pandas DataFrame and have the following columns:
 - ```traj_id```: trajectory ID (string)
 - ```user```: user ID (integer)
 - ```lat```: latitude of a trajectory sample (float)
 - ```lon```: longitude of a trajectory sample (float)
 - ```time```: timestamp of a sample (datetime64)

-The ``Segmentation`` module takes in input a set of preprocessed trajectories, and segments each trajectory into ***stop*** and ***move segments***.
+The ``Segmentation`` module takes in input a dataset of trajectories, and segments each trajectory into ***stop*** and ***move segments***.
+The dataset must be stored in a pandas DataFrame and have the same columns required by the ```Preprocessing``` module.

-The ``Enrichment`` module takes in input the preprocessed trajectories, as well as their stop and move segments, and enriches trajectories and trajectory users with aspects
-(or semantic dimensions).
+The ``Enrichment`` module takes in input a dataset of trajectories, as well as their stop and move segments, and enriches trajectories and trajectory users with several aspects (or semantic dimensions).
 The aspects currently supported by the module are as follows:
 - **Regularity**: stop segments are categorized into:
   - *systematic stops*: stops that fall in the same area more than a given number of times.
 They are augmented with the labels  *Home*, *Work* or *Other*.
   - *occasional stops*: stops that are not systematic.